thaidn/bluezone/README.md

-# How Bluezone servers can silently collect contact history from any users
+# Demo: how Bluezone servers can silently collect contact history from any users

 Bluezone is a BLE-based contact tracing app sponsored by the Government of Vietnam and developed by a coalition of local tech companies and the Ministry of